 The CatLady Box provides items for the cat lady.
 For a bit more a month, you can get the crazy cat lady box that includes 2 items for the cats.

-I've received a shirts and a hoodie which I will wear.
-And other items that I will likely not use like a ring, necklace, and hair pins.
-These items are very nice, but are not really my style.
-I don't normally wear those types items and would need to make an intentional effort to wear them.
+I’ve received a shirt and a hoodie which I will wear.
+And other items that I will likely not use like a ring, necklace, and hairpins.
+These items are very nice but are not really my style.
+I don’t normally wear those types of items and would need to make an intentional effort to wear them.
 I also received super cute socks, but I am picky about how socks feel on my feet, and will likely not put them on.

 While the boxes are fun to open, you may be accumulating stuff that is not practical for you.
 I suppose you could re-gift the stuff you will not utilize to another cat lover who would!

 If you like CatLady Box items, but don’t want to subscribe, they sell leftover items for direct purchase on their website.
 Other sites may do this as well.

 Exclusivity and Community